Curriculum and Course Descriptions

 Behavioral Analytics with Visualization

 E-commerce and social media have experienced rapid growth during the past decade.
 Billions of users have been generating and sharing a variety of social content including text, images, videos, and related metadata.
 Social media can be viewed as an indicator reflecting different aspects of the society, and organizations can combine this with their existing data to support organizational decision-making.
 In this course, students will learn how to analyze behavioral data and apply the analyses to answer business questions.
 Advanced regression techniques, network concepts, and social theories will be covered throughout the course.
-Prerequisites: ISYS 610 Analytics and Information Management
+Offered in a hybrid modality every spring semester and online in the spring semester of odd-numbered* years; prerequisites: ISYS 610 Analytics and Information Management